Causal reasoning in difference graphs: Introduction

 \section{Introduction}

 In epidemiology, it is critical to understand the causal mechanisms that impact health outcomes across diverse populations, which may differ based on geographic location, socioeconomic status, genetic predispositions, or environmental exposures.
 Recently, difference graphs have been introduced to represent differences between two Structural Causal Models (SCMs) \citep{Pearl_2000}, with each model corresponding to a distinct population.
 These graphs offer a refined representation to visually compare and analyze the causal variations between these groups.
 By clearly delineating these causal differences, epidemiologists can tailor public health policies and interventions more effectively to address the unique needs of each population.
-Moreover, it has been highlighted that such graphs are particularly effective for root cause analysis, as noted in \citep{Malik_2024}.
-This utility is especially evident within the framework proposed by \citep{Assaad_2023}, which identifies root causes by comparing direct effects under normal conditions to those under anomalous conditions.
+Moreover, it has been highlighted by \cite{Malik_2024} that such graphs are also interesting for root cause analysis~\citep{Assaad_2023}.

-Recently, there has been a surge of interest in constructing difference graphs directly from data through methods rooted in causal discovery~\citep{Wang_2018,Malik_2024, Bystrova_2024_b}.
+Recently, there has been a surge of interest in constructing difference graphs directly from data through methods rooted in causal discovery~\citep{Wang_2018,Chen_2023,Malik_2024, Bystrova_2024_b}.
 The simplest approach involves independently discovering the SCM for each of the two populations and then computing the difference graph.
-However, a more effective strategy has emerged that involves directly constructing the difference graph, bypassing the two SCMs that define it~\citep{Wang_2018,Malik_2024, Bystrova_2024_b}.
+However, a more effective strategy has emerged that involves directly constructing the difference graph, bypassing the two SCMs that define it.
 This approach reduces the need for stringent assumptions commonly associated with causal discovery~\citep{Spirtes_2000,Glymour_2019}.
 Despite these advancements, an evident gap remains in the existing literature: there has been no systematic investigation into how difference graphs themselves can facilitate or enhance the process of causal reasoning.
 This oversight presents a unique opportunity to explore the potential of difference graphs as a tool not just for representation but also for driving identifiability of causal changes and causal effects.

 To bridge this gap, this work establishes both sufficient and necessary conditions for identifying total causal changes and total effects in difference graphs within nonparametric models, under the assumption of no hidden confounding.
 Additionally, this work provides sufficient and necessary conditions for identifying direct causal changes and direct effects in difference graphs within linear models, under the assumption of no hidden confounding.
 Initially, both results are presented under the assumption that the two causal graphs, induced by the two SCMs defining the difference graph, share the same topological ordering.
 These results are then extended to accommodate cases where the graphs have different topological orderings.